 The Association for Israel Studies annually awards the Shapiro Prize for the best book in Israel Studies published during the last calendar year.
 This award honors the memory of Yonathan Shapiro (1929-1997), one of Israel's most distinguished and influential sociologists, by recognizing outstanding scholarship in the history, politics, society, law, economics, state, and culture of Israel and also pre-1948 the Jewish community in Palestine.

-The Shapiro Award Committee will consider books in either English or Hebrew, in the social sciences, law, and the humanities, published in 2013.
+The Shapiro Award Committee will consider books in either English or Hebrew, in the social sciences, law, and the humanities, published in 2014.
 Only research monographs (but not a collection of articles), will be considered.
-The prize committee will not consider books translated from Hebrew into English and vice versa, if the original book was published prior to 2013.
-However, it will consider books first published in other languages and then published in English or Hebrew in 2013.
+The prize committee will not consider books translated from Hebrew into English and vice versa, if the original book was published prior to 2014.
+However, it will consider books first published in other languages and then published in English or Hebrew in 2014.
 The committee will consider books by current AIS members only.
 The Committee will accept self-nominations, or nominations by individual scholars or publishers.
-THREE hard copies of the nominated books should be sent directly to the Chair the award committee, Professor Gur Alroy,
+Three hard copies of the nominated books should be sent directly to the Chair of the award committee: